epicshardz/BibleBuddy/README.md

 1. Add Caching for quicker responses of repeated questions
 2. Adding more Bibles
 3. Clean up existing bibles to include book in reference for NKJV and ASV.
-4. Add Donation button, for keeping servers running
+4. [DONE] Add Donation button, for keeping servers running
 5. Figure out how to query multiple databases with langchain, when not using an agent.
 6. ....future